 Pink Hope’s Giving Back to Our Community supports the women and families within our community at a time when they are going through surgery, treatment or caring for a family member.

 They provide vital support to other increased-risk women and play and extremely important role in enabling Pink Hope to reach more at-risk families.
 Our Outreach Ambassadors have navigated the journey, so are better equipped to provide individualised support to other increased-risk families – while also educating, connecting and empowering healthcare professionals and the general community.

-Funding research for the next generation.
+Funding research for the next generation in collaboration with kConFab.